uidaholib/campus-collections-template/pages/howto.md

 - The archived page can be shared by copying the full URL in your browser's address bar.
 - Clicking on the small timeline in the capture information box at the top will navigate you through the history available for the page.
 - Clicking on links inside the archived page will redirect to archived content at the same date if available.

+## Find Lost Pages

+Don't have the old URL to the page you are looking for?
+It may still be possible to locate the content in the web archives.

+First, if you know approximately where the page was in a web site, the best option is usually to visit the archived home page and use the links on the page to browse.
+Each click on an archived page in the Wayback Machine will redirect to archived copies if available, allowing you to explore the entire website *at that time*.

+For example, if I know the page was in the CLASS section of the uidaho.edu website, I could start at [www.uidaho.edu in May 2025](https://web.archive.org/web/20250516005115/https://www.uidaho.edu/), click on the navigation on the archived page (Academics > Colleges: Letters, Arts and Social Sciences), and explore to find the lost content.

+Second, for content captured by the Library's curated harvests, full text search of page content is available in our [Archive-It collections](https://archive-it.org/home/uidaholib).
+This search covers *only* our cataloged collections (Dec 2024+), so indexes only a tiny fraction of what is available in the Wayback Machine.

+Search Archive-It collections:

+- Visit the [Library's Archive-It Page Text Search](https://archive-it.org/home/uidaholib?show=ArchivedPages) (the "Search Page Text" tab should be selected below the search box).
+- Put keywords into the search box and type Enter, or use the Advanced Search options on the left.

+{% include feature/image.html objectid="https://objects.lib.uidaho.edu/webarchive/archive-it-search.png" caption="Search Archive-It Collections" link="https://archive-it.org/home/uidaholib?show=ArchivedPages" %}

 ## Archive a Web Page
 {:.mt-5}